MVC Pattern and Django

 Let's discuss each of them separately.

 Models: Models represents how data is organized in the database.
-In other words, in MVC pattern we use models to define our database tables as well as the relationships between them.
+In other words, in MVC pattern we use models to define our database tables and the relationships between them.

 Views: A view is what you see when you visit a site.
 For example, a blog post, a contact form etc, are all examples of views.
 A View contains all the information that will be eventually sent to the client i.e a web browser.
 Generally, views are HTML documents.